ar-KungFu/ar-KungFu/README.md

  This project is licensed under the MIT License.
 For details, please see the [ License](https://github.com/ar-KungFu/ar-KungFu?tab=MIT-1-ov-file#) file.

  ## Contact
- For any questions or feedback, please contact us at 2362771326@qq.com.
-We look forward to hearing your valuable advice and support!
+ If you encounter any issues, have queries, suggestions, or discover any bugs, we welcome you to contact us through  2362771326@qq.com .
+Your feedback is invaluable as we continually strive to update and improve our project.